VLCTechHub/publisher-browser-extension/README.md

 # VLCTechHub Chrome Extension

-VLCTechHun Chrome extension to publish events from the browser.
+VLCTechHub Chrome extension to publish events in VLCTechHub with details read from the site you are visiting.

-Currently, only events from Meetup pages are supported.
+Sites supported:
+ - Event detail page from www.meetup.com
+ - Event detail page from www.eventbrite.es (old style)

+Events must have a future date and be hold in Valencia region.

 ## How to use it

-You can install the official version.
+You can install the [official version](https://chrome.google.com/webstore/detail/vlctechhub-publisher-addo/jmphppchcbgfglglfbemgbjligclmcmc).

-To install the dev version
+To install the dev version:
  - `git clone https://github.com/VLCTechHub/chrome-addon.git`
  - `cd chrome-addon`
  - `npm install`